Navigating communication challenges in airports

 Agnet Turnaround is a new-generation communication solution that invites all teams on the same communication platform, allowing different groups to connect instantly with the right stakeholder.
 By using this innovative solution, the different teams no longer need to waste time pondering how to reach any of the crucial operators in the fast-paced airport environment.
 By eliminating all the extra steps in the communication cycle, we can see clear improvements in reducing delays, taxi times, queues and disruptions in ground operations, such as luggage and cargo handling.

-Based on the encrypted Agnet platform, Agnet Turnaround meets the highest level of security requirements that prevent compromised devices and unauthorized users from accessing the airport’s resources.
+Based on the encrypted Agnet platform, Agnet Turnaround meets the highest level of security requirements that prevent compromised devices and unauthorised users from accessing the airport’s resources.

 Agnet Turnaround offers automatic group creation based on the flight number for the turnaround.
 This automated feature enables live monitoring, facilitates easy tracking of relevant tasks and ensures that information always reaches the correct person right away.